How to Tell If Someone Else Is Using Your Snapchat Account

 - Next, you’ll be directed to the My Data page, where you can see what’s included in the ZIP file.
-You can’t pick and choose.
+You can’t pick and choose here.

 - After inspecting the list, scroll to the bottom of the screen and click or tap on the yellow “Submit Request” button.

-- Snapchat will then inform you that it received the request and that it’s processing your data.
+- Snapchat then informs you that it received the request and that it’s processing your data.
 You’ll receive an email when the download is ready.